 Stem cells needed to repair degenerated and injured structures can be found in many places throughout the body.
 Through years of experience, the experts at Twin Cities Pain & Regenerative Medicine have learned that harvesting stem cells from the hip bone can be performed quickly and fairly painlessly.
 Stem cells are obtained from a patient’s own bone marrow; and in only a few minutes they are ready to be used for treatment.

-This procedure is done in our office and starts with the patient lying face down on the examination table.
-The skin is first numbed with a novocaine solution.
-After that, the cortex of the hip bone (iliac bone) is numbed.
-Next, under x-ray (fluoroscopic) guidance, a special needle is advanced through the bone to the cortex of your hip bone into the bone marrow.
-The liquid marrow - which contains the stem cells - is then withdrawn into a syringe.
-Finally, the needle is removed, and a small bandage is placed where the needle was inserted.
+Harvesting stem cells from a patient is completed in our office and begins with patients lying down on their front on an examination table.
+Next, the skin is numbed with a novocaine solution.
+Then the cortex of the hip bone is numbed.
+Next, with the help of x-ray guidance, a specialized needle is pushed through the bone to the cortex where the bone marrow is located.
+The marrow, which contains the stem cells, is taken into a syringe.
+The needle then is removed, and the area is bandaged.

-- Osteoarthritis of the joints including knee, hip, shoulder, and ankle joints
+- Osteoarthritis of the joints including hip, knee, ankle and shoulder joints

 - Chronic partial rotator cuff tears